Wilton culture: Significance to modern African communities

 During the Holocene, the question becomes whether Wilton technology reflects the foundation for modern Indigenous communities in South Africa today.
 Wilton is the last colloquially recognized technological industry before the final late Stone Age that post-dates 4,000 years.
 After 4,000 years ago, the technologies that foragers use become less standardized and more variable across Southern Africa.
-Increased variability in the types of tools people made may reflect human choices to specialize to specific environments and may signal a disconnect from exchange networks that some posit existed from 8,000-4,000 years.
+Increased variability in the types of tools people made may reflect human choices to specialize to specific environments and may signal a disconnect from exchange networks that some posit existed from 8,000 to 4,000 years.
 At 2,000 years ago, pastoral communities entered South Africa from northern regions and began to interact with foraging communities.
 Contact between foraging and pastoral communities likely impacted the types of tools present and cultural behaviors.
 Some scholars show that not all foraging communities conformed to pastoral lifeways, but, instead, adapted to the presence of pastoralists by specializing in tools designed for a new economy.
 A change in economy after 2,000 years may not have changed cultural practices of foragers during this time, but the introduction of this economy did change the kinds of stone technology.
 Therefore, this brings up an issue with connecting present and past cultural identities based solely on technology.

 During European contact, other scholars posit that this interaction created a kind of Creolization.
 Creolization refers to the expression of new cultural traits as an effect of the contact between two unique cultures.
 Evidence for creolization in the historic past raises questions about whether cultural identities remained intact up until the present day.
 If cultural identities are intact, then archaeologists can use modern Indigenous communities to interpret Holocene behaviors, but the creolization may suggest a shift in cultural behaviors.
 This raises an additional question about what the difference between stone tools and cultural behaviors.
 In the instance where foragers in South Africa increased the production of stone scrapers as a result of changing economies with pastoral communities, does this reflect a change in cultural behavior or material production?
 Furthermore, since tools may be driven by changes in the economy and not necessarily cultural behaviors, this makes it difficult to argue that cultural identities are directly linked to stone technology.
 This brings us back to the concerns that stone industries like Wilton overgeneralize cultural behaviors and may not accurately reflect groups identities across southern Africa.